LOADING ...

 Don: You see, this whole karma thing, it's really what's causing all the problems.

-Phyllis: Because after all got kids now.
+Phyllis: Because after all we've got now.

-Don: So we to get a composition.
+So we have to get a composition.

 Don: And, I'm that it's going to be a hit single.